 When thinking of business ideas to start yourself, this CEO recommends that you assess the resources you have available.
 Knowing what resources you have will allow you to narrow your idea process down as well.
 If you don’t have a significant amount of financial resources, but a lot of skill and time resources, then maybe a less cash intensive industry is right for you.
 Another benefit of assessing your resources is that you are able to know where you need to concentrate your efforts.
 Using Voleo as an example, the original founder knew he needed some other investors as well as a technical support to build the app itself.

-Taking note of what you have access to and what you need for your business idea will help you make sure you have the capacity to execute on the business idea.
+Taking note of what you have access to and what you need for your business idea will help you make sure you have the capacity to execute the business idea.
 If you don’t have the time, or money than you will be better off using your little time to gather other resources, or using your little money on a different business idea.

 Another tip Thomas shared was that if you are looking to start your business in an industry that has regulations, it will usually take a significant amount of time and money to take the idea to market and operate.
-Industries like mining, financial services, telecommunications, and transportations, just to name a few, are all capital intensive industries.
+Industries like mining, financial services, telecommunications, and transportations, just to name a few, are all capital-intensive industries.

-Some industries that have lower financial barriers of entry are industries like SAAS, online gaming, and food (in some cases).
+Some industries that have lower financial barriers to entry are industries like SAAS, online gaming, and food (in some cases).
 These industries allow for the entrepreneur to invest more of their time, allowing for lower startup costs in terms of capital requirements.
 Smaller customer bases also can support their business operating costs at a lower level too.
 So you don’t need a million people on board to be successful here.

 The key takeaways from this case study are: